 pSEc – The pSEc platform may be accessed via the internet or through a mobile application and is specifically designed to meet the communication and information exchange requirements of API 1173.

-pSEc serves up articles, presentations, videos, surveys, questionnaires and forums, configured to inform, measure understanding and to collect organizational feedback. pSEc automatically populates analytical dashboards designed to measure performance (counts, percentages, trends and timelines). pSEc also measures activity metrics including registration, page views and page view durations.
+pSEc serves up articles, presentations, videos, surveys, questionnaires and forums, which are configured to inform, measure understanding and collect organizational feedback. pSEc automatically populates analytical dashboards designed to measure performance (counts, percentages, trends and timelines). pSEc also measures activity metrics including registration, page views and page view durations.

 pSEc includes configurable registration with email verification and the optional selection of State / District-County / Department-Stakeholder / Role / Demographics and Personal Information.
 Registration can also capture additional user information and demographics.